 You will learn about the history of the area which is home to the longest antique market in the world, colourful art, fashion, beautiful architecture, iconic movie locations immortalized here on film and why there is such a large Spanish community here too.
 There are six stops, choosing from either Venezuelan street food called the cachapa from Papelón or Peruvian arepas from Quinoa Arepa, jamón serrano from one of the oldest - still family run - Spanish delis in London called R. Garcia & Sons, a tasting of local gin from the Portobello Road Gin Distillery, baked in-house croissant buns from the hottest new bakery to hit Notting Hill which was started up locally by two brothers at the start of the pandemic, chocolate truffles from a hidden away chocolatier and a suprise picked up from the world famous Ottolenghi's to be given out at the end of the tour.

 You will have plenty of time to walk, talk, eat and simply let yourself get drawn in by this incredible area.
-We will finish in the borough of Kensington just by the Coronet Theatre.
+We will finish in the borough of Kensington just by Notting Hill Gate tube station.

 Locals Love East London - Old Street - Brick Lane - Shoreditch.